Why Did Pirates Wear Eye Patches

 Pirate eye patches have been a part of the popular culture since the days of old.
 They are often associated with being a symbol of a swashbuckling pirate, but it’s interesting to note that there is actually a long history behind them and their use.

-See also What To Wear To Billy Joel Concert
+See also What To Wear To A Mardi Gras Ball

 The most popular theory as to why pirates wore eye patches is that they were used to adjust quickly from light to dark, or vice versa, when going from the deck of the ship to the depths of the hold.
 This allowed them to maintain optimal vision while sailing in difficult conditions.